AnamariaGM/Docker-Node-API/README.md

 Using the Docker cheat sheet see if you can build that container.

 If you run `docker images` and you can see your container listed then move on to step 5.

+## 5. Running containers

+Next, let's run the container.

+Explore the docker cheatsheet again and this time try to work out the correct command for running your container.

+If you did not update the code above you should see the terminal display `Hello, World!` if you container successfully ran.

+Before you move on to step 6, you might have noticed `latest` listed as the TAG.
+The tagging of images in docker is an important concept to understand and is how you will version your images.
+Have a [read over information around tagging](https://kodekloud.com/blog/docker-image-tag/) and maybe even try tagging your image with a new version.

+Once you have got your container successfully running and had a read of docker tagging move on to step 6.

+## 6. All together now...

+Now it is time to create a brand new Docker image from scratch and get in running as a container 🙌

+Within the [node-api](./node-api) directory you will find the code for the application and an [empty Dockerfile](./node-api/Dockerfile)

+See if you can populate that Dockerfile in order to get your Node API running - you should be able to visit http://localhost:8080/health-check in order to view the health of the application.

+**💡 HINTS:**

+* You should use the [Node official image](https://hub.docker.com/_/node) as your **Base Image** and have a look at the further reading for a guide that might help.

+* You will need to expose ports - look over the application code to see which port the application is listening on along with the link below for which port to bind to.
+You can then use this information and research how to expose ports in Docker.

+* You will need a command to start the application, take a look at the **package.json** and in particular the **start** script - you'll need that command.

+If you are able to open up your browser and navigate to [http://localhost:8080/health-check](http://localhost:8080/health-check) to see the message **Server up and running** then you have completed this task!

+Great work on your first steps with Docker.